jpuritz/EecSeq/Protocol.md

 	* Cap the tubes tightly and shake vigorously for 15 sec.
 	* Incubate the mixture at room temperature for 5–15 min.
 * Centrifuge at 12,000 x g for 10–15 min at 4°C, then transfer the aqueous phase to a fresh tube.
-	* Centrifuge at 12,000 x g for 10–15 min at 4°C. Centrifugation at temperatures > 8°C may cause some DNA to partition in the aqueous phase.
+	* Centrifuge at 12,000 x g for 10–15 min at 4°C. Centrifugation at temperatures > 8°C may cause some DNA to partition in the aqueous phase, which is undesireable.
 	* Transfer the aqueous phase (colorless top layer) to a fresh tube.
 * Add 500 μL of isopropanol per 1 mL of TRI Reagent solution, vortex for 5–10 sec, and incubate at room temp for 5–10 min.
 	* Add 500 μL of isopropanol per 1 mL of TRI Reagent solution used for sample homogenization.